-Help Golden Gate Audubon Restore Upland Habitat in San Francisco's Waterfront!
+Help Golden Gate Audubon Restore and Maintain Habitat on San Francisco's Waterfront!

-As part of our ongoing efforts to restore wetlands in San Francisco Bay , we will continue our efforts at Pier 94.
-Activities include weed removal, shoreline trash pickup, and planting fall though spring.
+As part of our ongoing efforts to restore wetlands in San Francisco Bay, we continue our efforts at Pier 94.
+Activities include non-native invasive plant removal, shoreline trash pickup, and planting fall though spring.
 The site is home to a variety of birds.

 Our next volunteer events: